 Shutdown the cluster.

-Make changes to the VoltDB catalog and/or deployment file (if desired).
+Make changes to the VoltDB schema, cluster configuration, and/or configuration file as desired.

 Restore the previous snapshot.